mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/unzip.md

 - Extract the contents of the file(s) to stdout alongside the extracted file names `unzip -c {{file.zip}}`

-- Extract a zip file created in windows, containing files with non-ascii (chinese) filenames `unzip -O {{gbk}} {{file.zip}}`
+- Extract a zip file created on Windows, containing files with non-ASCII (e.g. Chinese or Japanese characters) filenames `unzip -O {{gbk}} {{file.zip}}`